siraat-ai-academy/feelings-unwritten/quranic-reflections/01-surah-al-fatiha-reflections-9-modes.md

 ### 🕊️ 3.
 The Reminder of True Accountability

-Later that night, Imran reread the verse: *“Master of the Day of Judgment.”* It sounded grand, almost far away.
-But the more he thought, the closer it came.
+Later that night, Imran reread the verse: *“Master of the Day of Judgment.”* It sounded powerful, like a truth too big to hold.
+But the more he listened, the more it held him.

 He whispered, “There *is* a day where the truth of every action will be known.”
 But this wasn’t to scare.
 It was to bring him back to what matters.
 If no one sees your effort — Allah still does.
 If you hold your tongue when angry — He knows.
 That’s enough.